 You’ll always come up with a few odd or possibly hilarious English meanings for Chinese menu items and place names when you plug the characters into China’s search engine, Baidu, for translation.
-The Beijing subway map got a literal translation, just for fun, by China Real Time on the Wall Street Journal.
+The Beijing subway map got a literal translation, just for fun, by China Real Time Report and The Wall Street Journal.

 A few of our favorite stops: Safe Chastity Gate, Magnetic Implement Intersection, and Car Man Village.

-Of course, many of the names originate from the old city, like Returning Dragon Temple, Apple Garden, and as one commenter pointed out, Gentleman Street, which used to be called Donkey Market:
+Of course, many of the names originate from the old city, like Returning Dragon Temple, Apple Garden, and as one observer pointed out, Gentleman Street, which used to be called Donkey Market:

-“Once I bought a Chinese name stamp called a “chop” in Shanghai.
+“Once, I bought a Chinese name stamp called a “chop” in Shanghai.
 It had my name in Chinese on it.
 At least that’s what the seller told me.
-When I got home and proudly showed it to my Chinese wife, she laughed and told me it was more of a description that a name: It said “Cheap Charlie” in Chinese.
-I probably should not have haggled so hard on price.”
+When I got home and proudly showed it to my Chinese wife, she laughed and told me it was more of a description than a name: It said “Cheap Charlie” in Chinese.
+I probably should not have haggled so hard on the price.”